rickyspeak/vetter-automation/README.md

 # vetter-automation
-automation for vetter software using selenium
+Automation for vetter software using selenium.

+Uses implemented:
+1. Pull upcoming appointments and add to calendar